Anne White

 Anne White (born September 28, 1961) is an American former professional tennis player from Charleston, West Virginia.
 She is most famous for wearing a white body suit at Wimbledon in 1985.

 Early life

 White attended John Adams Junior High School.
 She then graduated from George Washington High School in Charleston, West Virginia, and went on to become a two-time All-American tennis player at the University of Southern California.

 Family background

 Anne's father, Pete White, played basketball for Clendenin High School.
+She is not related to Robin White, a contemporary on the WTA tour.

 1985 Wimbledon Championships

 White, who was playing fifth seed Pam Shriver in the first round at Wimbledon in 1985 on an outer court, warmed up in a tracksuit.
 When she took the tracksuit off to start play, she revealed that she was wearing a white, one-piece, lycra body suit, which attracted a lot of attention from the crowd and the photographers.
 With the match tied at one set all, play was stopped for the day because of bad light, and the tournament referee, Alan Mills, told her to wear more appropriate clothing the next day.
 She did so, and lost the third set, but the incident was widely reported.
 She was later quoted as saying, "I had no idea it would be so controversial."